-Attached is the Department of Transportation's (Department) response to your draft report, Department of Transportation: Its Seismic Retrofit Expenditures Comply With the Bond Act, and Its Reimbursement of Interim Funding for Fiscal Years 1994-95 and 1995-96 Is Nearly Complete (#2003-010).
+Attached is the Department of Transportation (Department) response to your draft report, Department of Transportation: Its Seismic Retrofit Expenditures Comply With the Bond Act, and Its Reimbursement of Interim Funding for Fiscal Years 1994-95 and 1995-96 Is Nearly Complete (#2004-010).
 I am pleased that your review of seismic retrofit projects and testing of expenditures found that, in all instances, the Department made appropriate charges to the seismic retrofit bond fund.

 Thank you for acknowledging the continued progress the Department has made in reimbursing the State Highway Account and the Consolidated Toll Bridge Fund, and the work the Department has done to complete the seismic retrofitting of 98.4 percent of the highway bridges and five of the seven toll bridges.
-I know the Department will continue to work hard to finish retrofitting the few remaining bridges that are currently in the design or construction stages.
+I know the Department will continue to work hard to finish retrofitting the few bridges that are not yet complete.